gvanrossum/gvanrossum.github.io/essays/formal.md

-Finally, the _binding scope_ of an identifier is its defining scope unless that defining scope contains a `global` or `local` statement naming that identifier.
+Finally, the _binding scope_ of an identifier is its defining scope unless that defining scope contains a `global` or `local` statement naming that identifier, or unless it has no defining scope.
 In particular:

+- If there is no defining scope for `x`, the defining scope is considered the local scope if it is a class or toplevel scope, or the global scope if the local scope is a function, lambda or comprehension;
+  then the following bullets apply.
 - If the defining scope for `x` has `global x`, then the binding scope for `x` is the toplevel scope.
-- If the defining scope for `x` has `nonlocal x`, then the binding scope for `x` is the nearest enclosing defining function scope that doesn't have `global x` or `nonlocal x`, and such a scope must exist.
+- If the defining scope for `x` has `nonlocal x`, then the binding scope for `x` is the nearest enclosing function scope that is a defining scope for `x`, and that doesn't have `nonlocal x`;
+  such a scope must exist and it must not have `global x`.

 Note that the definition for `nonlocal` skips class scopes and scopes that don't define `x`.